jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 As an XP team we also believe in TDD and over the past year have been experimenting with [BATS](https://github.com/sstephenson/bats) to test our bash scripts.

-This week we were refactoring a script we don’t touch frequently but when we do, we’ve committed to making small improvements.
+This week we were refactoring a script we don’t touch frequently but when we do, we’ve committed to make small improvements.

 Which brings me to testing bash with BATS and why I think it’s worth learning the process.